Getting On (British TV series): Reception

 The show has received very high praise from television critics across the board in the UK, with praise for the actors' performances, and the gritty, realistic portrayal of an NHS hospital.
 The Telegraph listed it as the best British television show of the year.

 Brand, Scanlan, and Pepperdine won the 2010 Royal Television Society Award for Best Writing in Comedy. and in 2010 the three also won the Writer's Guild Award for Best Comedy.

-Both Jo Brand and Joanna Scanlan were nominated for the 2010 BAFTA Television Award for Best Female Performance in a Comedy Role.
+Both Jo Brand and Joanna Scanlan were nominated for the 2010 BAFTA Television Award for Best Female Comedy Performance.
 Jo Brand won the BAFTA for her performance in 2011.

 For the third series, Brand, Scanlan and Pepperdine were nominated for the 2012 Royal Television Society Award and the BAFTA Award for Best Writing in Comedy.